Former Friona police officer gets 20 years for assaulting teen boys

 She sent the child flirtatious messages and arranged to meet him in a church parking lot for sex in her car on at least three occasions.
 She sent him sexually explicit photos and videos of herself and warned him not to tell anyone about what they did because she could get into “big trouble.”

-She was arrested in October 2021 and later fired from the Fiona Police Department.
+She was arrested in October 2021 and later fired from the Friona Police Department.